John-Thomas-872/School_District_Analysis/README.md

       before the dishonest values were removed.

 -How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+   The image below shows the Per_School_Summary_df before the updated percentage passing values for Thomas High School were added into the dataframe.
    ![alt text](Resources/Per_School_Summary_df_pre_NaN.png)

+   The image below shows the Per_School_Summary_df after the updated percentage passing values for Thomas High School were added into the dataframe.
    ![alt text](Resources/Per_School_Summary_df_post_NaN.png)

 -How does replacing the ninth-grade scores affect the following: